Planning to sell your RV? Then you must ensure that it retains as much RV resale value as possible for a better deal.

 The followings have a great influence over the RV resale value.

 - Brand reputation: Plenty of RV brands are available to choose from.
 But some of the brands enjoy more reputation in the resale market.
 This is because they are more technology-oriented and make high-quality vehicles.

 - Age of the RV: The RVs drop their value with every year they passed.
 Depreciation happens to be the worst nightmare for the RVs.
 Studies reveal that these rigs can depreciate around 25% in just three years from their date of manufacture.
 So, you have to account for this for considering RV resale value.

 - Miles Covered: A higher odometer reading lowers the resale value of an RV.
 Because, the more you traveled, the more likely your vehicle is to have wear and tear.
 But there is another side of this story.
 An RV that traveled too few miles indicates that it was idle most of the time.
 So, things can go wrong.
 RVs are like home.
-As nature breaks down an empty home, the same thing happens with an RV.
+As nature breaks down an empty home, the same thing happens with an RV(recreation vehicle).